-Nervous Prince George Starts First Day Of School With Dad Prince William, Duchess Kate Nowhere In Sight
+Nervous Prince George Starts First Day Of School With Dad Prince William, Duchess Kate 'Devastated' To Miss Out Son's Milestone

 The Duke of Cambridge accompanies his son, Prince George, on his first day at the Thomas’s Battersea in London.
 [Image by Richard Pohle/AP Images]

 Meanwhile, noticeably missing at Prince George’s momentous milestone was his mother, Kate.
-According to reports, the Duchess has been bedbound with severe morning sickness, also known as Hyperemesis Gravidarum.
+According to reports, the Duchess has been bedbound with severe morning sickness, also known as hyperemesis gravidarum.

-The Kensington Palace confirmed that the Duchess of Cambridge remains unwell and will not be able to accompany her son on his first day of school.
+Kensington Palace confirmed that the Duchess of Cambridge remains unwell and will not be able to accompany her son on his first day of school.

 “Unfortunately The Duchess of Cambridge remains unwell, and will not be able to accompany Prince George on his first day of school.
 The Duke of Cambridge will drop off Prince George this morning as planned.”